 View the full publication here.

-Altis is a clinical information company advancing medical research and knowledge.
+Altis is a clinical information company providing computational imaging tools to advance precision medicine.
 Altis’ software platform Nota enables researchers to operationalize imaging data and leverage predictive imaging insights at scale.
 Life sciences companies use Nota to accelerate and optimize R&D of their most promising therapies across all stages of clinical development.
-Altis is headquartered in Toronto, a global city recognized for its deep learning research and medical institutions.
+Altis is headquartered in Toronto, a city recognized for its deep learning research and medical institutions.

 To learn more, visit www.altislabs.com | email@example.com